 For small companies, particularly those starting out, we provide a whole range of free resources to help them develop their business.
 This can be coaching and mentorship, access to data, access to developer advice, access to software, all the stuff that is hard to attain when you start out.

 The start-ups that successfully apply to our Accelerator Programme also receive up to £20,000 in funding.
 We provide this on terms that are exceptionally beneficial and easy for these organisations to use.

 This is something that I don’t think other hubs can offer, which means businesses on our programme can start faster and move further than they otherwise would have been able to do.

 Designed to support

-Geovation has been specially designed to offer businesses the best possible support, and in the last three years businesses that have entered the programme have so far collectively raised £19.5m in investment funding and created 189 new jobs.
+Geovation has been specially designed to offer businesses the best possible support, and in the last three years businesses that have entered the programme have so far collectively raised £19.5 million in investment funding and created 189 new jobs.

 The hub has been so popular with the start-up community that this summer we relocated to larger offices to accommodate the increase in demand for what we are offering.

 Last week we welcomed seven new businesses to the accelerator.
 They are:

 - getGround make transacting property in the UK buy-to-let market speedier and more cost effective

 - ADVC8 provide innovative software and digital marketing services to law firms wanting to increase business opportunities and grow their client base